 Students should go to medschool.vanderbilt.edu/ student-health/immunization-requirements in order to access more information regarding the immunization requirements.
-This site also contains links to the PDFs of the required forms.
+This site also contains links to the PDFs of the required forms and information on how to upload documentation via the secure student health portal.